dheero/OBF.github.io/wiki/Membership.md

 from the membership when seats are added or a term expires.

-The eligibility criteria are met by anyone who is "interested in the business of OBF", and there are no dues at present.
+The eligibility criteria are met by anyone who is "interested in the objectives of the OBF", and there are no dues at present.
 You can join throughout the year by filling out the [application form](:Image:OBF_Membership_Form.pdf "wikilink") and mailing it to the OBF.
 The best time and place to join though is at the annual BOSC